 "Yes, I think this is a great info source for working with young people"

 "The information spoken about will help me educate if needed and help during my work"

 “Because I thought violence was only physical & verbal but today I know more about violence”

 "Support services contact details.
 Situational discussions were brilliant!
 Great to sit in a circle as one group, really strong facilitation – well done!"

-Our professional development workshops are charged on a sliding scale, please contact us regarding our rates.
+Our professional development workshops are charged on a sliding scale, depending on the available resources of your school.
+Contact us for information on our current rates.
 If your educational institution does not have access to funding, please contact us as we may be able to accommodate your request.